Roommate Problems? Let our Expert RA Help You

 Before moving happens, we really need to figure out what the issues are.
 We want roommates to be able to work it out, because it’s a part of life and growing.

 Do you have any uplifting stories of conflict that turned into friendship, or at least civility?

 MW: There were roommates that were just two different people.
 They just didn’t see eye to eye.

 In the middle to end of the school year, we ended up finding out that they had an uncommon commonality.
 Even though one was into dance and one was into Sci-Fi, once they found that commonality, that’s what helped them get through.

 I often bring up that this is nine months out of however many years of life that you have.
 Find some good in it and in each other.
 Think of it almost as training for life and in the workforce.
 You aren’t always going to like everyone, but you have to be able to respect them.

 What are your biggest challenges with your roommate?
-Leave your comments below for our resident expert, Maya.
+Leave your comments below.